jeff-zucker/solid-content-manager/README.md

 You can use the app online (at https://jeff-zucker.github.io/solid-ide/), or, you can download and use a local version if you have a local HTTPD server running.

 More help is available in the app itself.

+Solid-IDE was originally authored by Jeff Zucker.
+This version has many additions from Alain Bourgois.

+&copy; 2020, Jeff Zucker, may be freely used with an MIT license.